kefkajr/MagicPals/README.md

 This is where change summaries, work intentions, and related planning will be written.

 #### 4/6
 I created the TrapSetState to place a Trap on the "current" tile, and updated the MovementSequenceState to halt the unit if a trap is found, find the Ability on the trap, and perform it at that moment.
-Currently, an ability being "performed" instantly calculated the change in state of the targeted units with no animation.
+Currently, an ability being "performed" instantly calculates the change in state of the targeted units with no animation.
 MovementSequenceState does at least print the name of the Trap, though.

-I'm surprised that simply keeping a reference to a component on an object (Trap) is enough to get another component from that same object, even though I don't know about that object's state.
-I suppose simply because the unit using the trap HAS that ability object, Unity is able to keep it as a reference via the Trap component.
-It will be good to beware of how this changes pending any refactors that alter the hierarchies of our prefabs.
+I'm surprised that simply keeping a reference to a component on an object (Trap) is enough to get another component from that same object (Ability), even though the object itself is not tracked in these states.
+I suppose simply because the unit using the trap HAS that ability object in its hierarchy, Unity is able to keep it as a reference via the Trap component.
+It will be good to be aware of how this changes after any refactors that alter the hierarchies of our prefabs.

 Next question is: How would you put walls at the edges of tiles?